-The blower speed is preset at the factory for proper fan only, heating, and cooling operation.
-These factory settings are listed in Table 8 (page 22).
+The blower speed is preset at the factory for operation at the same speed for heating and cooling.
+These factory settings are listed in Table 10 (page 22).
 For optimum system performance and comfort, it may be necessary to change the factory set speed.